 - Confidence level

-After every test, analyse mistakes and work on weak topics.
+After that, analyse mistakes and work on weak topics..
 This will improve your score quickly.

 Avoid These Common Mistakes